Reenu Mathews

 Reenu Mathews is an Indian actress who has acted in Malayalam films.
 She works as a cabin crew member for Emirates (airline) in Dubai.
-She made her debut in Immanuel opposite super star Mammootty, directed by Laljose.
-She has acted with Mohanlal in Ennum Eppozhum, directed by Sathyan Anthikad & with Prithviraj in Sapthamasree Thaskaraha.
+She made her debut in Immanuel (2013), opposite Mammootty, directed by Laljose.
+She has acted with Mohanlal in Ennum Eppozhum, directed by Sathyan Anthikad & with Prithviraj Sukumaran in Sapthamasree Thaskaraha.
 She has paired with Mammooty again in Praise the Lord.

 Personal life

 Reenu is the youngest daughter of Mathews and Santhamma at Kottayam.
 She has an elder brother Ginu.